-- To develop, support, and organize a strong argument in a clear and grammatically correct style. - To effectively research, use information technologies, and gain a command of citation styles and formatting. - To cultivate strong reading skills by studying major authors, genres, and literary terminology while applying theory to texts. - To grow as writers through workshopping, creating texts in several genres, experimenting with a variety of literary techniques, and crafting a personal authorial voice. - To engage in literary studies as a reflection of the University's commitment to Christian faith and service. - To prepare for post-graduate opportunities in education, further studies, or the world of professional writing.
+- To develop, support, and organize a strong argument in a clear and grammatically correct style. - To effectively research, use information technologies, and gain a command of citation styles and formatting. - To cultivate strong reading skills by studying major authors, genres, and literary terminology while applying theory to texts. - To grow as writers through workshopping, creating texts in several genres, experimenting with a variety of literary techniques, and crafting a personal authorial voice. - To engage in literary studies as a reflection of the University's commitment to Christian faith and service.

+• To prepare for post-graduate opportunities in education, further studies, or the world of professional writing.
 English majors can choose among three tracks: creative writing, literature, or professional writing.
-Secondary Education is offered with either the literature or the creative writing option.

-The Creative Writing Track provides developing writers superior skills in fiction, poetry, creative non-fiction, and other genres as well as study in literature and interpretive strategies.
+Secondary and other genres as well as study in literature and interpretive strategies.
 Students in this track will be prepared for graduate studies or a position that requires effective writing skills.